 The ATA Chronicle is the official publication of the American Translators Association.
 Published six times per year, each issue offers resources and practical solutions to challenges facing translators and interpreters, as well as member news and announcements.

 This dynamic site provides readability on mobile devices and full indexing of current and past issues.
-The site also features bonus material not found in the print magazine, including the “Member News” and “Humor and Translation” columns.
+The site also features bonus material, including the “Member News” and “Humor and Translation” columns.

 View a Sample Issue